Engee documentation

 PDSCH

-Number of data transmission layers for PDSCH (Physical Downlink Shared Channel) channel in 5G NR.
+The number of data transmission layers for the PDSCH (Physical Downlink Shared Channel, physical channel of the common downlink) in 5G NR.

 Dependencies

-To use this parameters, clear the Input ports checkbox.
+To use this option, uncheck the Input ports checkbox.

 Block parameter